Kristyyy/Machine-Learning-Projects-R/README.md

-# Machine_Learning_Projects_R
-Using R to conduct multiple predictions on different industries

 # Machine-Learning-Project
 These are my projects for machine learning.
-I use regression analysis, logistic regression, hypothesis testing, time series and differnt models to train my data.
+I use regression analysis, logistic regression, hypothesis testing, time series and differnt models with R to train my data and propose better decisions for the company.